 Text LinkText Link

 Our values

-At the very core of how we operate as an organisation is the principle of Aboriginal self-determination and our overall approach is decolonial in nature.
-Nēwara was established in 2016 by a meeting of Anaiwan people in Armidale, and our decision-making processes as a group are consensus based.
+At the core of Nēwara's operations is the principle of Aboriginal self-determination, with an overall approach that is decolonial in nature.
+The organisation was established in 2016 by a gathering of Anaiwan people in Armidale, and continues to operate through consensus-based decision-making processes that honor collective community voice.

+Text LinkText Link